-So get your gloves and either Bar Keepers Friend of your other favorite acidic cleanser.
+So get your gloves and either Bar Keepers Friend or your other favorite acidic cleanser.

-You’re going to be cleaning up some foul funk known as lime scale and urine scale.
-You know where the lime scale comes from -hard water- but urine scale is a special treat all on its own.
+You’re going to be cleaning up some foul funk known as limescale and urine scale.
+You know where the limescale comes from -hard water- but the urine scale is a special treat all on its own.
 It forms from the ammonium salts left behind when urine splashes and evaporates.

 I kid.
 Well, about the yum part, the urine scale is a fact of life, disgusting but we all have to deal.

-Your also going to want some kind of scrubber – a generic scrub brush or even one of those nylon kitchen jobbers, but know that you WILL BE THROWING THAT OUT AFTERWARD, right?
-You can of course, wash and reuse the scrub brush, but please delegate it to the floors or bathroom use only.
+You’re also going to want some kind of scrubber – a generic scrub brush or even one of those nylon kitchen jobbers, but know that you WILL BE THROWING THAT OUT AFTERWARD, right?
+You can, of course, wash and reuse the scrub brush, but please delegate it to the floors or bathroom use only.

 Now turn off the water to the tank.
 (Righty tighty, lefty loosey)